 The evaluation of orbital magnetization in periodic crystals is more subtle than the evaluation of spin magnetism because the electron position operator is ill-defined for extended Bloch wavefunctions \cite{thonhauser2011theory,xiao2010berry,aryasetiawan2019modern}.
 As in the modern theory of charge polarization, orbital magnetization can be related to Bloch state Berry phases that are conveniently evaluated using tight-binding models based on maximally localized Wannier functions. \cite{thonhauser2005orbital,ceresoli2006orbital,bianco2013orbital}.
 The connection between orbital magnetization and Bloch state Berry phases can be established by examining semi-classical wave-packet dynamics \cite{xiao2005berry,xiao2010berry} or using linear-response theory \cite{shi2007quantum}.

-The general expression for the orbital magnetization ${\bf M}_{orb}$ of Bloch bands includes two contributions: a local circulation contribution ${\bf M}_{orb,L}$ that comes from atomic orbital moments and an itinerant contribution ${\bf M}_{orb,I}$ that originates from the free current flowing at the boundary of the finite system \cite{thonhauser2005orbital,xiao2010berry}.
-The itinerant contribution ${\bf M}_{orb,I}$ is of particular interest since it is directly related to the Hall conductivity.
-In Chern insulators \cite{zhu2020voltage,ceresoli2006orbital}, the itinerant contribution ${\bf M}_{orb,I}$ is produced by currents that circulate around the sample boundary and are related to the quantized Hall conductivity and the associated band Chern numbers $C$ via the relation,
+The general expression for the orbital magnetization ${\bf M}_{\rm orb}$ of Bloch bands includes two contributions: a local circulation contribution ${\bf M}_{\rm orb,L}$ that comes from atomic orbital moments and an itinerant contribution ${\bf M}_{\rm orb,I}$ that originates from the free current flowing at the boundary of the finite system \cite{thonhauser2005orbital}. \am {A different decomposition of the orbital magnetization into distinct partial contributions, one from self-rotation of the wave packet and the other due to center-of-mass motion, arises naturally in the semi-classical wave-packet formalism\cite{xiao2010berry}.} The itinerant contribution ${\bf M}_{\rm orb,I}$ is of particular interest since it is directly related to the Hall conductivity.
+In Chern insulators \cite{zhu2020voltage,ceresoli2006orbital}, the itinerant contribution ${\bf M}_{\rm orb,I}$ is produced by currents that circulate around the sample boundary and are related to the quantized Hall conductivity and the associated band Chern numbers $C$ via the relation,

 where $\mu$ is the chemical potential.
 In fact, most experimental measurements of the QH effect can be viewed \cite{macdonald1995proceedings} as direct measurements of the left-hand side of Eq.~\ref{eq:edgemagnetism}.